canton7/ec2manager/README.md

 A bit of background knowledge is essential here, as you'll probably get very confused quite quickly without it.

 When you click `Create Instance`, Ec2Manager creates a new security group (defines your firewall rules), a key pair (allows you to log into the instance you created), a public IP for your instance, and creates a new instance using them.
-Once that's started (takes a few minutes), it establishes an SSH connection using the key pair.
+Once that's started (takes a few minutes), it establishes an SSH connection using the private key from the key pair.

 Now, you can create new virtual hard disks (called EBS volumes - Elastic Block Store) of any size, and attach them to your instance.
 By default they're unformatted, but once you're put some stuff on one, you can create a read-only snapshot (which is stored in Amazon's S3 storage service, cheaply), which you can use as the basis for new EBS volumes.

 I've created, and maintain, a number of snapshots for different game servers.
 When you click `Mount Volume`, Ec2Manager creates a new EBS volume based off the snapshot you selected.
-It attaches it to your instance, then uses its SSH connection to mount the volume.
+It attaches it to your instance, then uses its SSH connection to mount the volume, and do any necessary setup.

 You can then start the game server stored on the volume.